 Average weight carried in vehicle and type of vehicle

-At CarZone USA we can take care of your entire braking system from the pedals to the pads.
+At Carfinity / CarZone USA we can take care of your entire braking system from the pedals to the pads.
 We resurface rotors, provide brake system flush service, brake pad and rotor replacement, caliper repair and replacement and many more brake system services.
 It doesn't matter if you just need a simple brake adjustment, pad replacement or your master cylinder and lines need worked on, we have the equipment and the expertise to do the job right!

 Properly maintained brakes are essential for you and your family's safety.

 Vehicles with properly serviced brakes stop much faster.

 If you are hearing squealing noises when brakes are applied